The Least Faith Saves

 Amen!
 Charles Spurgeon is correct!
 Please don't misunderstand what Pastor Spurgeon is teaching about repentance and faith being continual life-long acts.
 He is simply teaching what the Bible teaches in Philippians 1:6, “Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ.”
 We are saved by repentance and faith, which happen simultaneously at the time of salvation.
 Jesus exclaimed in Mark 1:15, “...repent ye, and believe the gospel.”
 The Greek word for “repent” here is METANOEO, which means, “to change one's mind.”
 Biblical repentance is a change of one's mind.
 Notice that believing the Gospel is the object of repentance, and not ceasing from sinful bad habits, forsaking the world, intent to reform or anything else.
 Eternal life is the free gift of God (Romans 6:23), paid for in full by Jesus' precious blood (1st Peter 1:18-19).

-The Gospel is the object of true repentance, not ridding one's life of sin, which is what heretics like Ray Comfort, Aiden Tozer, Paul Washer and John MacArthur errantly teach.
+Trusting the Gospel is the object of true repentance, not ridding one's life of sin, which is what heretics like Ray Comfort, Aiden Tozer, Paul Washer and John MacArthur errantly teach.
 Mark 1:15 plainly teaches that believing the Gospel is the object of repentance.
 Men repent and believe the Gospel.
 That is salvation.
 Repentance and believing are not two separate steps to salvation; but rather, repentance is a change of mind that compels a man to believe the Gospel.
 They are two parts of one step.
 The man who has repented has believed, and the man who believes has repented.
 This is why the Gospel of John mentions the word “believe” and “believed” 85-times, but the word “repent” is never mentioned, not even once.
 You don't repent and then believe; but rather, they occur at the same time.
+The Gospel of John is God's Gospel tract.
+John 20:31, “But these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name.”

 Just As The Least Faith Saves; So Also Does Adding The Least Works Not Save